The Outsiders (film)

-The Outsiders is a 1983 American coming-of-age crime drama film directed by Francis Ford Coppola.
+The Outsiders is a 1983 American coming-of-age crime drama film directed by Francis Ford Coppola (billed as Francis Coppola).
 The film is an adaptation of the 1967 novel of the same name by S. E. Hinton and was released on March 25, 1983, in the United States.
 Jo Ellen Misakian, a librarian at Lone Star Elementary School in Fresno, California, and her students were responsible for inspiring Coppola to make the film.

-The film is noted for its cast of up-and-coming stars, including C. Thomas Howell (who garnered a Young Artist Award), Rob Lowe, in his feature film debut, Emilio Estevez, Matt Dillon, Tom Cruise, Patrick Swayze, Ralph Macchio, and Diane Lane.
-The film helped spark the Brat Pack genre of the 1980s.
-Dillon would also star in two more films based on Hinton novels: Tex (1982) with Estevez and Coppola's Rumble Fish (1983) with Lane.
-Estevez wrote and starred in the Hinton adaptation That Was Then...
+The film is notable for its ensemble cast including C. Thomas Howell (who garnered a Young Artist Award), Rob Lowe (in his feature film debut), Emilio Estevez, Matt Dillon, Tom Cruise, Patrick Swayze, Ralph Macchio, Diane Lane, and Leif Garrett.
+In addition, Dillon starred in two more films based on Hinton novels: Tex (1982), with Estevez; and Coppola's Rumble Fish (1983), with Lane.
+Estevez also wrote and starred in the Hinton adaptation That Was Then...
 This Is Now (1985).

-The film received mostly positive reviews from critics, most notably for its performances, and performed well at the box office, grossing $33.7 million on a $10 million budget.
-Over the years, the film has earned a cult following.
+The film received mostly positive reviews from critics, particularly for its performances, and performed well at the box office, grossing $25.7 million on a $10 million budget.
+Over the years, the film has earned a cult following and has spawned a 1990 sequel television series and a successful 2023 stage musical.